allapps2/shortcuts/CONTRIBUTING.md

 ### create git tag

 Set the version number in constants VERSION_* and recompile short.phar.\
-For tag name use the version number shown by
+For the tag name, use the version number shown by

 `php ./bin/short.phar`